The Key and St. Armand's Circle with"that special" European Flair

 Lido Key is not all about the St. Armand's Circle - although it seems as if the big roundabout is dominating the island.
 This island, located just two miles west of downtown Sarasota, is connected to the mainland with the new and impressive John Ringling Causeway bridge.

-It is not entirely correct to put the St. Amand's Circle on Lido Key because it sits on it own key - the St. Armand's Key.
+It is not entirely correct to put the St. Armand's Circle on Lido Key because it sits on its own key - the St. Armand's Key.
 But because nobody can determine where one island ends and the other one begins, therefore, everybody is referring to this beautiful piece of land as "Lido Key."
 That's good enough.

 A huge variety of international restaurants and interesting shops are surrounding the circle.
 South American and French cuisine add to the international flair of the St. Armand's Circle.
 Ice cream parlors give you 10,000 calories per scoop and pizza places offer their help for hip advancement, too.

 However, the Circle is not all about food.
-If you want to avoid that extra pull of gravitation, you can shop for nice clothes, jewelries, or other items.
+If you want to avoid that extra pull of gravitation, you can shop for awesome clothes, pieces of jewelry, art, tropical home decor and Nik naks.

 John Ringling created this Microcosm